sawft99/Obsidian-SecPlus/Sec+/Chapter 17 - Physical Security/Door Locks.md

 # Mantrap
 ---
-- An access control area in a small space that can usually fit only one person and has two sets of interlocking doors; the first set must be closed before the other will open, creating a sort of waiting room where people are identified and can't escape
+- An access control area in a small space that can usually fit only one person and has two sets of interlocking doors; the first set must be closed before the other will open, creating a sort of waiting room where people are identified and can't escape ^d06063
 - Can be automated such as the Electronic Locks or a guard needing to buzz you through a door manually
 - Common at the entrance of a [[Physical Security#Building|Building]]
-- The area between the entrance and the next entry point
+	- There may be immediate access to the [[Physical Security#Building|Building]] and more secure areas have a mantrap
+	- Or there can be a mantrap at the entrance to the [[Physical Security#Building|Building]] and for secure areas as well

 ```ad-example
 title: Mantrap